Scalable Drift Monitoring in Medical Imaging AI: Methods

 To account for uncertainty, we also compute the upper and lower bounds of MMC+ denoted as

 Here, $\mmc+_{U}$ and $\mmc+_{L}$ are the upper and lower bounds of the distance metric for component $c$, obtained from the uncertainty estimates as described in the previous section.
-By weighting each component according to its correlation with model performance, we emphasize metrics that are more predictive of performance changes, enhancing the sensitivity and reliability of MMC+.
+The three top-level components are weighted equally, and within the metadata component, features that co-vary with AUROC on the reference data receive greater weight, while the modular structure of the aggregate metric is preserved.
 The upper and lower bounds provide a range for MMC+, offering insight into potential variability due to sampling or measurement uncertainties.

+The reference window's statistics define a ``no-drift'' baseline, so by construction it contains no drift-positive examples with which to calibrate an operating threshold empirically.
+We therefore set the operating threshold prospectively, using only the distribution of MMC+ within the reference set itself.

+MMC+ is a drift metric based on a normalized aggregate distance measure.
+Normalization is constructed self-referentially by calculating leave-one-out distances among the windows reference within the reference set.
+This means that MMC+ is centered at zero statistically, and that MMC+ values within the unit range represent distances similar to a window you would see in the reference set.
+Under drift conditions, distance metrics will become larger and MMC+ will tend positive.

+Since this zero-centered range is not itself an operational threshold, we still need a separate heuristic for how far MMC+ can rise before we call it drift.
+We use Cantelli's inequality for this, a one-sided bound that holds for any random variable with finite variance regardless of its distribution\cite{cantelli1928}.
+For threshold selection, we use the conservative unit-variance scale implied by the normalized weighted sum.
+For a target per-window false alarm probability $p$, Cantelli's inequality gives:

+Using $p=0.01$ gives $T_p=\sqrt{99}\approx 9.95$, which for simplicity of interpretation we round to the operating threshold of 10 used in the experiments.
+This threshold is one principled operating point; deployments may choose a different $p$ to reflect local audit capacity and risk tolerance.